What Heals Leaky Gut Syndrome?

 3- Fermented vegetables contain organic acids that balance intestinal acidity and probiotics to support the gut.
 Sauerkraut and kimchi are excellent choices.

-4- Coconut products are goods for healing the intestine.
-In fact, all coconut products are especially good for your gut.
+4- Coconut products are good for healing the intestine.
+All coconut products are especially good for your gut.

 5- Seeds like Chia seeds, flax seeds, and hemp seeds are great sources of fiber that can help support the growth of beneficial bacteria.
 But if you have a very leaky gut, you may need to start getting fiber from vegetables and fruits.